 - Know what to expect in terms of emotions and have good support around you (supportive friends and family who understand why you chose to have your procedure).

 - Make your post-op room as comfortable as possible.
-Read Tips for at-home recovery.
+Read Cosmetic Surgery Recovery Tips.

 How we help you with Surgery Recovery after Plastic Surgery